luisfernandoagottani/TSP_with_genetic_algorithm/README.md

 # Files

-Main files with the travel salesman algorithm to each dataset. tsp.py tsp_uy.py tsp_it.py
+Main files with the travel salesman algorithm to each dataset.<br/>
+tsp.py
+tsp_uy.py
+tsp_it.py